Israel faces mounting condemnation over killing of Palestinians in Gaza City aid distribution melee

 Tracer ammunition rounds can be seen streaking across the sky in the video from the direction of an Israeli military position.

 CBS News correspondent Imtiaz Tyab reported that as the sun rose, the harrowing aftermath of the melee was laid bare.
-Medics say dozens were killed and hundreds injured.
 Medics say dozens were killed and hundreds injured, and doctors at Gaza City's barely functioning hospitals told CBS News the majority of the deaths were from gunshot wounds.

 The Israel Defense Forces released a heavily edited clip of grainy drone video that shows thousands of people clamber around the aid trucks, which it said showed how many people had been killed in a stampede.
 But the IDF acknowledged that forces opened fire on a smaller group of people whom it said posed an "imminent threat" to the soldiers.